Learning Representation for Clustering via Prototype Scattering and Positive Sampling

-\textbf{Contrastive learning.}\quad Contrastive learning methods perform instance-wise discrimination~\citep{wu2018unsupervised} using the InfoNCE loss~\citep{oord2018representation}.
+Contrastive learning methods perform instance-wise discrimination~\cite{wu2018unsupervised} using the InfoNCE loss~\cite{oord2018representation}.
 Formally, assume that we have one instance $\vct{x}$, its augmented version $\vct{x}^+$ by using random data augmentation, and a set of $M$ negative examples drawn from the dataset, $\{\vct{x}_1^{-},\vct{x}_2^{-},\ldots,\vct{x}_M^{-}\}$.
-The contrastive learning aims to learn an embedding function $f$ that maps $\mat{x}$ onto a unit hypersphere, in which the InfoNCE loss can be defined as:
+The contrastive learning aims to learn an embedding function $f(\cdot)$ that maps $\mat{x}$ onto a unit hypersphere.
+The corresponding InfoNCE loss for one instance is defined as follows:

-where the first and second terms in Eq.~(\ref{eq:contr_decouple_loss}) refer to as instance alignment and instance uniformity, respectively.
-Here, we assume that the output of $f(\cdot)$ is $\ell_2$ normalized.
-That is, the representation is on a unit hypersphere.
-The temperature $\tau$ controls the concentration level of representations; please refer to~\citep{wang2021understanding} for detailed behaviors of $\tau$ in the contrastive loss.
+where the representation $f(\vct{x})$ is $\ell_2$ normalized on a unit hypersphere, and the temperature $\tau$ controls the concentration level of representations.

 Intuitively, the InfoNCE loss aims to pull together the positive pair ($\mat{x}, \mat{x}^+$) from two different data augmentations of the same instance, and push $\mat{x}$ away from $M$ negative examples of other instances.
-As discussed in~\citep{wang2020understanding}, when $M\to \infty$, the InfoNCE loss in Eq.~(\ref{eq:contr_loss}) can be approximately decoupled into two terms:~\emph{alignment} and~\emph{uniformity}, as shown in Eq.~(\ref{eq:contr_decouple_loss}).
-Despite the alignment term closes the positive pair, the key to avoiding representation collapse is the uniformity term, which makes the negative examples uniformly distributed on the hypersphere.
-Although beneficial, the negative examples inevitably lead to the class collision issue, hurting the representation learning for clustering.
+As discussed in~\cite{wang2020understanding}, the InfoNCE loss in Eq.~\eqref{eq:contr_loss} can be approximately decoupled into two terms in Eq.~\eqref{eq:contr_decouple_loss}: the first term refers to as \emph{instance alignment}, and the second term \emph{instance uniformity}.
+Despite the alignment term pulls together the positive pair, the key to avoiding representation collapse is the uniformity term, which makes the negative examples uniformly distributed on the unit hypersphere.
+Although alleviating the collapse of downstream clustering, the negative examples may inevitably lead to the class collision issue~\cite{arora2019theoretical}, hurting the representations for clustering.